Data-Driven Debugging for Functional Side Channels: Introduction

-{\bf Algorithms.} As functional timing side channels are hard to detect statically, and are clearly beyond the scope of current program analysis tools, we turn to dynamic analysis methods.
-We build on the results and algorithms from the theory of functional data analysis.
-We use {\em functional data clustering} to find timing side channels and estimate their strength.
-It allows us to compute an equivalence relation on secret inputs that models the distinguishing power of the attacker.
+{\bf Algorithms.} As functional timing side channels are hard to detect statically with the current program analysis tools, we turn to dynamic analysis methods.
+We propose to use gray-box evolutionary search algorithms~\cite{AFL,kersten2017poster} to generate interesting secret and public inputs.
+We use {\em functional data clustering}~\cite{jacques2014functional,ferraty2006nonparametric} to model functional observations, discover timing side channels, and estimate their strengths.
+It allows us to compute an equivalence relation on secret inputs that model the distinguishing power of the attacker.
 If this relation has multiple equivalence classes, there is an information leak.
-In order to find what parts of the code caused the leak, we identify what properties are common for secrets in the same cluster (equivalence class), and what separates the clusters.
-We consider the properties to be program internals such as methods called or basic blocks executed for a given secret value.
-We present a functional extension of {\it decision tree inference techniques} to identify code regions that explain differences among clusters.
-These code regions are thus suspect of being a root cause of the functional side channel.
+In order to find what parts of the code caused the leak, we identify features that are common for secrets in the same cluster (equivalence class), and features that separate the clusters.
+Typical features in the debugging context are program internals such as methods called or basic blocks executed for a given secret value.
+We present functional extensions to {\it decision tree inference techniques} to locate code regions that explain differences among clusters.
+These code regions are thus suspect of being a root cause of the side channels.

-{\bf Experiments.} We evaluate our techniques on micro-benchmarks and on seven larger case studies.
-The case studies serve to evaluate scalability and performance on real-world applications.
-These programs have up to thousands of methods, and we show that our tool is able to find side channels, and pinpoint their cause in the code in under $2$ minutes.
+{\bf Experiments.} We evaluate our tool \toolname on micro-benchmarks and $10$ larger case studies.
+We use micro-benchmarks to evaluate the scalability of components in our tool and compare \toolname to the state-of-the-art.
+The case studies serve to evaluate scalability and usefulness on real-world Java applications.